 Lee joined Stride Treglown as a Part 1 Architectural Assistant back in 2004.
-After working his way through the ranks and gaining experience in various sectors, he now leads our Student Living sector.
+After working his way through the ranks and gaining experience in various sectors, he is now Head of Student Living.

 What is your proudest moment?